Microsoft Stream FAQ

 Can I share videos with a specific person or my organization?

 Yes.
-You can share videos within an organization or with a specific person or people using the "Who can see this video" setting that is available during upload or edit.
-Learn more about setting permissions here.
+You can share videos within an organization or with a specific person, an O365 Group, or AD security group.
+Learn more about setting permissions.

 Will Microsoft Stream work on mobile devices?